-Content: This is Part I of a yearly course, as you know.
+Content: This is Part I of a yearly course, although attending part II is not compulsory.
 The tentative outline is:

 - Preliminaries: 2 weeks

 - Rings: 4-5 weeks

 - Fields and field extensions: 3 weeks

-- Groups, permutations, Galois theory, and modules, will be mostly covered in Part II (MTH 562).
+- Groups, permutations, and modules, will be mostly covered in Part II (MTH 562).